 Read More: How to Insert Static Date in Excel

 Step 3: Customize Drop Down Calendar

-- You can customize your drop down calendar by simple drag it.
+- You can customize your drop-down calendar by simply dragging it.

 - In the Properties dialog box, you can change the height, width, and some more things.

-- How to Combine Date and Time in One Cell in Excel (4 Methods)
+Read More: How to Insert Date in Footer in Excel

-Step 4: Link Drop Down Calendar to a Cell in Excel
+Step 4: Link the Drop-down Calendar to a Cell in the Excel

-In the Properties of drop down calendar, you may see there is a ‘LinkedCell’ option.
-Excel cannot read any date from your drop down calendar, so, you need to link it to a cell.
+In the Properties of the drop-down calendar, you may see there is a ‘LinkedCell’ option.
+Excel cannot read any date from your drop-down calendar, so, you need to link it to a cell.

 - From the Developer tab, turn on the Design Mode.